49ers offensive assistant coach Katie Sowers discusses her road to the NFL

 SANTA CLARA, Calif.
-(KRON) – You have have seen Katie Sowers’ story pop up on your social media feed earlier this week.
-She’ll be making history in Miami next month as the first female to coach in a Super Bowl.
+(KRON) – You have seen Katie Sowers’ story pop up on your social media feed earlier this week.
+She’ll be making history in Miami next month as the first woman to coach in a Super Bowl.

 If that wasn’t a big enough accomplishment, she’ll also go down in the history books as the first openly-gay coach to stand on the sidelines at the big game.